OneZan/Pdf2txt/README.md

 # PDF2Text

-A FastAPI-based web application for extracting text from PDF files, with automatic OCR fallback for scanned documents.
-The project features a REST API for PDF uploads, a simple frontend for easy interaction, and organized input/output directories.
-Dependencies are managed with [Poetry](https://python-poetry.org/).
+PDF2Text is a FastAPI-based web application for extracting text from PDF files.
+It features automatic OCR fallback for scanned documents, a REST API for PDF uploads, and a simple web interface for easy interaction.
+The project is designed to handle both text-based and image-based PDFs efficiently.

+---

+## Features

+- **Web Interface:** Upload PDFs via a browser and view extracted results instantly.
+- **REST API:** Upload PDFs programmatically using the `/extract-pdf/` endpoint.
+- **Text Extraction:** Uses `pdfminer.six` for text-based PDFs.
+- **OCR Fallback:** Automatically uses OCR (`easyocr` + `pdf2image`) for scanned/image-based PDFs.
+- **Organized Storage:** Input PDFs are stored in `/pdf_files/`, and processed text files are saved in `/processed/`.
+- **Text Preview:** Displays a preview of the extracted text in the web interface.

 ---